remoteinterview/zero/packages/core/README.md

 - We add dependency `zero`, so the cloud builder can install `zero` on your server.
 - Add a `"start"` command and also set `NODE_ENV` to `production` so zero generates minified builds and disabled HMR etc.
 - Add a `"build"` command to pre-build all files to speed up cold boots.
 Don't forget to run `npm run build` in your build step (in your Dockerfile, `heroku-postbuild`, etc)
+- If your cloud has an option to set environment variables / config variables (to store secrets, API keys, etc), these variables are automatically passed to your code and can be accessed as you normally would.
+In node, using `process.env.MY_SECRET`.
+You should never commit your local `.env` file to your code.

 After this, you can follow the instructions from your cloud provider for deploying a Node.js app.